Warwickshire County Cricket Club

 Warwickshire County Cricket Club is one of eighteen first-class county clubs within the domestic cricket structure of England and Wales.
 It represents the historic county of Warwickshire.
-Its T20 team is called the Birmingham Bears.

 Founded in 1882, the club held minor status until it was elevated to first-class in 1894 pending its entry into the County Championship in 1895.
 Since then, Warwickshire have played in every top-level domestic cricket competition in England.

+Warwickshire currently competes in three main competitions.
+In the County Championship, they compete in Division One (the top division), and last won it outright in 2021 (for a total of eight championship wins).
+They also participate in the 50 over Royal London One Day Cup and the T20 Blast, the latter of which they compete in as the Birmingham Bears.

-Warwickshire's kit colours are black and gold and the shirt sponsor is Gullivers Sports Travel.
-The club's home is Edgbaston Cricket Ground in south Birmingham, which regularly hosts Test and One-Day International matches.
+Warwickshire's kit colours are all white with a dash of navy blue for the county championship, and for short-format cricket, they use navy blue and gold.
+Shirt sponsors include Scrivens Opticians (County Championship), and Talbots Law (T20 Blast).
+The club's home is Edgbaston Cricket Ground in central Birmingham, which also regularly hosts Test and One-Day International matches.